flatrocks/encoding_sampler/README.md

       :difference_start =>
       :difference_end =>

-Once you have an instance of an EncodingSampler, you can use the objects instance methods to determine which encodings are valid, which are unique (that is, which yeield unique results,) and get samples to compare the differences visually.
-For example, imagining you have a file that turns out to be ISO-8859-15 (which includes the Euro sign,) you might bet these results:
+Once you have an instance of an EncodingSampler, you can use the objects instance methods to determine which encodings are valid, which are unique (that is, which yield unique results,) and get samples to compare the differences visually.
+For example, imagining you have a file that turns out to be ISO-8859-15 (which includes the Euro sign,) you might get these results:

-    sampler = EncodingSampler.new('some/file.txt', ['ASCII-8BIT', 'ISO-8859-1', 'ISO-8859-15', 'WINDOWS-1252', 'UTF-8'])

-    #Create a sampler:
+Create a sampler:
     irb(main):001:0> sampler = EncodingSampler::Sampler.new(Rails.root.join('spec/fixtures/file_encoding_survey_test_files/ISO-8859-15.txt').to_s, ['ASCII-8BIT', 'UTF-8', 'ISO-8859-1', 'ISO-8859-15'])
     => #<EncodingSampler::Sampler:0x007f979592ea30 @diff_options={}, @filename="/Users/tomwilson/rollnorocks/aptana_workspace/t2s-admin/spec/fixtures/file_encoding_survey_test_files/ISO-8859-15.txt", @binary_samples={1=>"\xA4ABCDEFabcdef0123456789\xA4ABCDEFabcdef0123456789\xA4"}, @unique_valid_encodings=[["ASCII-8BIT"], ["ISO-8859-1"], ["ISO-8859-15"]]>

-    # Query for valid and unique encodings:
+Query for valid and unique encodings:
     irb(main):002:0> sampler.valid_encodings
     => ["ASCII-8BIT", "ISO-8859-1", "ISO-8859-15"]

     irb(main):003:0> sampler.unique_valid_encodings
     => [["ASCII-8BIT"], ["ISO-8859-1"], ["ISO-8859-15"]]

-    # Now the payoff.
-Samples for each encoding:
+Now the payoff.
+Samples for each encoding, individually or collectively:
     irb(main):004:0> sampler.sample('ASCII-8BIT')
     => ["?ABCDEFabcdef0123456789?ABCDEFabcdef0123456789?"]